rs-pro/mongoid-audit/README.md

 **Create a history tracker**

 Create a new class to track histories.
 All histories are stored in this tracker.
 The name of the class can be anything you like.
-The only requirement is that it includes `Mongoid::History::Tracker`
+The only requirement is that it includes `Mongoid::Audit::Tracker`

 ```ruby
 # app/models/history_tracker.rb